Macro Factors in Asset-Based Finance

 Structural shifts

-Private credit, fintech, and ESG are reshaping ABF permanently
+Private credit, forward flow partnerships, fintech, and ESG are reshaping ABF permanently

 Further Reading